ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/00-getting-started/01-requirements.md

 ---

-*IHMCOpenRoboticsSoftware* uses the [Gradle build system](/documentation/00-installation/01-gradle/00-installing-gradle), and requires [JDK 7 or 8](/documentation/00-installation/00-java/00-installing-java).
+*IHMCOpenRoboticsSoftware* uses the [Gradle build system](/documentation/10-installation/01-gradle/00-installing-gradle), and requires [JDK 8](/documentation/10-installation/00-java/00-installing-java).

 Gradle is a build system for Java.
 It has the benefit of being able to integrate with other Java technology that is used for dependency resolution like Ivy and Maven; if you're coming from a C/C++ world, you can think of it as CMake with a built-in package manager.
 Currently, we require **Gradle 2.10+**.
 We provide a versioned [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) for getting started quickly.
 The Gradle wrapper will always reflect the minimum version of Gradle required to build the software; if we adopt features only present in newer versions of Gradle as they are release we will update the wrapper.